Guide to employee benefits and HR rules in California

 Why are employment laws different in California?

-While there are many federal laws and regulations regarding employee benefits and HR, every state is responsible for establishing its own laws regarding businesses and employment.
+While there are many federal laws and regulations regarding employee benefits and HR, every state is responsible for setting its own business and employment laws.

-In California especially, local requirements prevail over other state laws if you're an out-of-state employer, and sometimes federal laws as well.
+In California, local requirements prevail over other state laws if you're an out-of-state employer, and sometimes federal laws as well.

 Some of the state regulatory agencies that manage employment law include: